leighlawhon/leighlawhon.github.io/_posts/2023-06-21-how-to-win-at-a-hackathon 3.markdown

 ## Your Next Steps
 * Create a shareable article about your experience and publish it in as many places as you can.
+* Ask your connections to share your article
 * Reach out to businesses and influencers about your work
 * Apply to incubators and additional pitch competitions
 * Spend some time polishing it up and write an article, using the BARN framework.
-Learn more about that here [insert link]()
+Learn more about that here [BARN]({{base_url}}/article/2023/07/14/BARN.html)

-Ask your connections to share your article